algorithmiaio/sample-apps/algo-dev-demo/classification-naivebayes-r/README.md

-# Arima R Demo
+# Naive Bayes Classification Demo

 In this demo we'll go through how to host your data on Algorithmia, you'll learn how to deploy your pre-trained R model and finally we'll call the algorithm once it's been deployed to make inferences.

 ## Prerequisites

 Fork this repository so you have access to the code and data files.
-While we will use the Algorithmia Web IDE in this demo, note that you can use the [CLI](https://algorithmia.com/developers/clients/cli/) to deploy your model instead once you've [Created an Algorithm](https://algorithmia.com/developers/algorithm-development/languages/python/#create-an-algorithm) and cloned your repository.
+While we will use the Algorithmia Web IDE in this demo, note that you can use the [CLI](https://algorithmia.com/developers/clients/cli/) to deploy your model instead once you've [Created an Algorithm](https://algorithmia.com/developers/algorithm-development/languages/r/#create-an-algorithm) and cloned your repository.

 ## Upload Your Data To Data Collections